For Authors|For Editors|For Reviewers

 An example of an Ethical Statement:

-Torenia fournieri plants were used in this study.
+Plants of Torenia fournieri were used in this study.
 White-flowered Crown White (CrW) and violet-flowered Crown Violet (CrV) cultivars selected from ‘Crown Mix’ (XXX Company, City, Country) were kindly provided by Dr. XXX (XXX Institute, City, Country).

 4.5 Research Involving Cell Lines